Guidance

 This guidance is for placing manufactured products on the market in Great Britain (GB).
 Great Britain is England, Wales and Scotland.

-Different guidance is available if you’re:
+Different guidance is available if you are:

-To benefit from this provision manufacturers will need to affix the UKCA marking (in a way that is allowed) and draw up the UK declaration of conformity, listing compliance with the relevant EU legislation.
+To benefit from this provision, manufacturers will need to affix the UKCA marking (in a way that is allowed) and draw up the UK declaration of conformity, listing compliance with the relevant EU legislation.
 This also means that where products fall within multiple regulations, a mixture of both UKCA and CE conformity assessment procedures can be used.

 This announcement does not apply to regulations for medical devices, construction products, marine equipment, rail products, cableways, transportable pressure equipment and unmanned aircraft systems regulations.
 There are specific arrangements in place for these sectors.